On # List of Movie Reviews

 10/11:

-scenes look awkward.
-Every game the team cheats in, it looks more of a fraud as they come closer to the national
+same time, many scenes look awkward.
+Every game the team cheats in, it looks more of a fraud as they come closer

-championship game.
-That's why lately many schools in NCAA sports have been stripped of victories, scholarships, and
+to the national championship game.
+That's why lately many schools in NCAA sports have been stripped of victories,

-eligibility to participate in postseason games because it's illegal and ruins the fair play doctrine.
+scholarships, and eligibility to participate in postseason games because it's illegal and ruins the fair play

 Things are worse, given between five and ten million spectators for NCAA basketball, there's not a single

-for upcoming games.
-Of course, it's invariably omitted in the film because nobody wants to deal with the white elephant.
+prepare for upcoming games.
+Of course, it's invariably omitted in the film because nobody wants to deal with

-benefits, lying to investigators, and illegal recruiting.
-Next is Jerry Tarkanian who's infamous for illegal recruiting and
+improper benefits, lying to investigators, and illegal recruiting.
+Next is Jerry Tarkanian who's infamous for

 All in all, The 6th Man is wrong, wrong, wrong.